appirio-tech/thurgood/readme.md

 The job is the heart of Thurgood and has the following properties:

 * name - the display name of the jobs
 * codeUrl - The complete URL to the zip file with the code to be processed.
+Either by typing in the URL or upload code to S3.
 * type - The type for the job which determines some internal processing.
-Typically only applicable when set to 'Salesforce'.
-Possible values: `salesforce`, `other`.
+Typically only applicable when set to 'salesforce'.
+Possible picklist values: `salesforce`, `other`.
 * status - The current status of the job.
-Possible values: `created`, `in progress` or `complete`.
+Possible picklist values: `created`, `in progress` or `complete`.
-* startTime - The datetime the job started
+* startTime - The datetime the job started.
+Set by Thurgood at runtime.
-* endTime - The datetime the job finished
+* endTime - The datetime the job finished.
+Set by Thurgood at runtime.
 * notification - If set to 'email' it will notify the job owner when the job completes.
-Possible values: `email', `null`.
+Possible picklist values: `email', blank (null).
 * steps - default is 'scan' but if set to 'all' for 'Salesforce' type jobs, will additionally deploy to a Salesforce DE org and run all tests.
-Possible values: `scan`, `all`.
+Possible picklist values: `scan`, `all`.
+'All' should only be visible/selectable if the type is currently set to 'salesforce'.
-* user - The job owner.
+* userId - The id job owner.
+Set only when the record is created.
-* project - The id of the project that the job corresponds to.
+* projectId - The id of the project that the job corresponds to.
 When a webhook is received that matches a project, the corresponding job will be submitted for processing.
+User will need to manually enter the projectId when setting up the job.
-* environment - The testing environment (github, Jenkins job, etc) for the job.
+* environmentId - The testing environment (github, Jenkins job, etc) for the job.
 The environment is selected at runtime by Thurgood and matches the environment based upon an `available` environment with the same `type` value as the job's `type` value.
 After the job completes, this value should be null as the job will no longer have an environment assigned.
 * createdAt - The datetime the job was created
 * updatedAt - The datetime the job was last updated.

 ### Environment Model

 The testing environment used for a job.
 This is a combination of a github repo, possible testing login credentials and it's associated Jenkins job.

 * name - the display environment's name
-* repo - the github repo that the job's code is pushed to, e.g., `git@github.com:squirrelforce/mocha-test`
+* repo - the github repo that the job's code is pushed to, e.g., `git@github.com:thurgoodpush/mocha-test`
 * status - the status of the environment.
-Possible values: `available`, `reserved`.
+Possible picklist values: `available`, `reserved`.
 * instanceUrl - the url for any testing environment, i.e., salesforce login url `https://login.salesforce.com`
 * username - the username for any testing environment
 * password - the password for any testing environment
-* job - the job that the environment is currently assigned to.
+* jobId - the job that the environment is currently assigned to.
 Done at runtime by Thurgood.
 * createdAt - The datetime the job was created
 * updatedAt - The datetime the job was last updated.